Primošten old town peninsula on the Dalmatian coast

 About Primošten

-Dramatically set on a small peninsula along the Dalmatian coast, Primošten is one of Croatia's most instantly recognizable seaside towns.
-Once an island fortress, today it enchants visitors with stone streets, a compact old town rising above the sea, and postcard views in every direction.
+Dramatically set on a small peninsula along the Dalmatian coast, Primošten is one of Croatia's most instantly recognisable seaside towns.
+Once an island fortress, it now charms visitors with stone streets, a compact old town rising above the sea, and postcard views in every direction.

-Primošten blends historic charm with a relaxed summer atmosphere — a place where beaches, vineyards, and tradition come together in a setting that feels both timeless and unmistakably Dalmatian.
+Primošten blends historic character with a relaxed summer atmosphere — a place where beaches, vineyards and tradition come together in a setting that feels both timeless and unmistakably Dalmatian.

 A Peninsula of Stone and Sea

 Connected to the mainland by a narrow causeway, Primošten's old town forms a dense cluster of stone houses crowned by a hilltop church.
-The surrounding sea sparkles in shades of turquoise and deep blue, while long pebble beaches stretch on both sides of the peninsula.
+The surrounding sea shifts between turquoise and deep blue, while long pebble beaches stretch on both sides of the peninsula.

 Primošten peninsula with stone houses and hilltop church surrounded by turquoise sea